SAP/luigi/docs/getting-started.md

  ### HTML file

-This is a *very simple* example of a Luigi application inside a single HTML file.
+This is a simple example of a Luigi application inside a single HTML file.
 It is not intended for any real-life use.

 You can run it by copying and pasting this code in a text editor, then saving it as an HTML file: